 In the classroom

 It’s June 2016 and Saiful, 7, is writing on the blackboard.
 “Saiful is cheerful and fits in well,” his teacher explains.
-“He’s supported by a group of children who go around with him.
+“He’s supported by a group of teachers who go around with him.
 We’ve made a few adjustments to make him more comfortable.
 HI trained us on how to include children with disabilities in the classroom as best as we can.”

 Saiful also takes part in the sport and leisure activities organized by HI, which brings together more than 800 children with and without disabilities.
 “Khelain arto besi gom lage” – “I love to play!,” says Saiful.